 detailsUnknown Unknown 1502.0556.0001.jpg IN-HO-556 B&W 1502.0556.0001 1502.0556.0001 Print 4x6 Historic Photographs 1923 Reproduction requires permission.
 Digital images property of SHM Library & Archives

 Oraibi, also referred to as Old Oraibi, is a Hopi village in Navajo County, Arizona, United States, in the northeastern part of the state.
-Known as Orayvi by the native inhabitants, it is located on Third Mesa on the Hopi Reservation near Kykotsmovi Village.
-Oraibi was founded sometime before the year 1100 CE, making it one of the oldest continuously inhabited settlements within the United States.
+Known as Orayvi by the native inhabitants, it is located on the Third Mesa on the Hopi Reservation near Kykotsmovi Village.
+Oraibi was founded sometime before the year 1100 CE (Common Era), making it one of the oldest continuously inhabited settlements within the United States.
 Oraibi remained unknown to European explorers until about 1540 when Spanish explorer Pedro de Tovar first encountered the Hopi.

 To purchase this image please click on the NOTIFY US button and we will contact you with details